I'm a millennial and I get it – business cards are paper, they're old school, we have apps. Right? Wrong!

 Business cards are accurate and valuable data

-Compared with social networks, business cards are also way more accurate.
+Business cards are also likely to be a lot more accurate and richer in data than info on social networks.
 And that includes LinkedIn, which in most places is the go-to business SNS.
 (It actually still hasn't taken off in Japan.)
 About accuracy, think about it: does your business card have your name spelled right and your correct email?
 Of course it does!
 Business cards with typos are worthless.

 Even if you have a company-issued card, it’s good to have your own for if you meet someone who is a possible business contact unrelated to your main employer (such as for a side hustle or another opportunity).